NavneetKanna/blog/_posts/2024-06-19-Backpropagation.md

 - Loss function is used to calculate the error.
 - Gradients are calculated using backpropagation alorithm.
 - The weights are adjusted by the taking the negative of the gradient in a step called gradient descent.

+### Automatic differentiation

+Autodiff is an efficient way to compute the derivates during the backpropagation process.
+It uses computational graphs.